qdread/nasabio/methods/r_pipeline.md

 # Pipeline for NASA bioxgeo

-Last updated by QDR on 09 Nov 2017 (still incomplete but work in progress . . . )
+Last updated by QDR on 29 Nov 2017

 This is documentation explaining which R scripts should be used to extract biodiversity and geodiversity information from different data sources in the NASA bioxgeo project, and calculate summary metrics on them.
 In many cases, the R scripts mentioned will only calculate the metrics for a very small slice of the data.
 To get the metrics for all the data, you need to run the script many times in parallel on the MSU cluster, one for each slice.
 Each time, it will save an .R object or .CSV file.
 The files for each slice then need to be combined into a single output .CSV in yet another script.